AsceticMonk/3D-Touch-Study-Notes/README.md

 if traitCollection.forceTouchCapability == .Available {
 	registerForPreviewingWithDelegate(self, sourceView: view)
 } else {
-	print(“3D Touch is not available.”)
+	print("3D Touch is not available.")
 	// Provide alternatives such as touch and hold,
 	// implemented with UILongPressGestureRecognizer class }